Fort Lauderdale Mail & Wire Fraud Lawyer

 - the accused used the U.S. Postal Service or another commercial mail carrier in the furtherance of the scheme.

 All four elements must be met in order to convict a defendant.
 Prosecutors also sometimes charge a defendant with mail fraud when they are concerned that there may not be enough evidence to convict the defendant of a related offense.
-Nevertheless, mail fraud is treated very seriously by law enforcement and federal prosecutors.
-Therefore, individuals who are accused of mail fraud should immediately contact an experienced Fort Lauderdale mail fraud defense lawyer.
+Nevertheless, mail fraud is treated seriously by law enforcement and federal prosecutors.
+Therefore, individuals who are accused of mail fraud should immediately contact an experienced Fort Lauderdale mail fraud defense lawyer to ensure their rights are protected from the start.

 Examples of mail fraud